By Eric Johnson

 Unwittingly, as Keith Walker from Evidence Ministries points out, Nelson’s advice is actually saying that a “Mormon” and “a member of The Church of Jesus Christ of Latter-day Saints” are synonymous terms.
 Consider his meme to the right.

 Changes of names in church organizations

 Before the October 2018 general conference began, the church announced that the name of the Mormon Tabernacle Choir was changed to “The Tabernacle Choir at Temple Square.”
 The old website “mormontabernaclechoir.org” has been rerouted to “thetabernaclechoir.org,” even though the first sentence on the site still reads “Visitors to Salt Lake City may attend a live broadcast of Music and the Spoken Word featuring the Mormon Tabernacle Choir on Sunday mornings.”
 (Imagine the impossible job given to the webmaster in charge of the church’s websites to change all of the thousands of articles using the wrong names!)

-At the time of this article, the website Mormon.org has not been rerouted anywhere else.
+At the time of this article, the website Mormon.org has remained the same and has not been forwarded to a site with a new name.
 However, its main page has been changed and begins this way: “Welcome.
 This is The Church of Jesus Christ of Latter-day Saints, a community where we’re all trying to be a little bit better, a little bit kinder, a little more helpful—because that’s what Jesus taught.
 Welcome.”